 Outside of road cyclists, probably the most dedicated group of riders are BMXers.
 I have never figured it out.
 I guess it comes from being a speed demon.

-The challenge is finding a trainer that will work with 20″ or 24″ bike tires.
+The challenge is finding a trainer that will work with 20″ or 24″ bicycle tires.

 For these riders, I can suggest nothing better than the Cycleops’ adapter.
 This little piece screws onto any of the Cycleops trainers.
-It is really easy to add this conversion and will allow you to use your trainer with recumbent bikes, kids bikes, BMX bikes and junior road bikes.
+It is really easy to add this conversion and will allow you to use it with recumbents, kids’ cycles, BMX, and junior 24″ road bikes.

 It gives a solid feel, too, so you don’t have to worry about compromising strength or safety.